-Ms. Archer is college organist at Vassar College, and director of the music program at Barnard College, Columbia University where she conducts the Barnard-Columbia Chorus.
+Ms. Archer is college organist at Vassar College, and director of the music program at Barnard College, Columbia University, where she conducts the Barnard-Columbia Chorus and Chamber Singers, and is a member of the faculty at the Harriman Institute, Columbia University.
 She serves as director of the artist and young organ artist recitals at historic Central Synagogue, New York City.